brycewray/hugo-site/content/posts/2020/03/some-siriusxm-thoughts.md

 [^Cali]: That is, you must call *unless* you live in a jurisdiction, like California, that actually protects its residents with laws against this idiocy.
 However, Texas, where I live, couldn't care less.

 And how do you do this?
 Well, there's a certain number to call, the "experts" say, as opposed to the usual one SiriusXM lists on its website.
-Often, you have to go through numerous calls---and all their accompanying on-hold time---and keep at it until you get a "retention specialist," or a (supposed) manager of that person, who'll give in.
+Often, you have to go through numerous calls --- and all their accompanying on-hold time --- and keep at it until you get a "retention specialist," or a (supposed) manager of that person, who'll give in.
 You'll probably have to threaten to cancel, or *actually* cancel, several times in all of this rigamarole.

 Then, of course, you have to rinse and repeat when it's about time for that subscription to end.
 Also, you don't dare wait too late if they *do* have your credit card on record, lest they auto-bill you for the higher amount they really want to charge.[^AutoBill]